T.M.C. Asser Instituut

 The T.M.C.
 Asser Instituut (or Asser Institute) is a professional inter-university centre of knowledge and research.
 The institute carries out research in private and public international law, European law, as well as all other related fields, including international commercial arbitration, international sports law and international humanitarian and criminal law.
 It was established in 1965 in The Hague and it is affiliated with the University of Amsterdam.
 Since September 2021 the institute also hosts the Special Chair Arms Control Law.

-The institute is named after Tobias Michael Carel Asser (1838–1913), who was a Dutch jurist, and co-winner (with Alfred Fried) of the Nobel Prize for Peace in 1911 for his role in the formation of the Permanent Court of Arbitration at the first Hague peace conference (1899).
+The institute is named after Tobias Michael Carel Asser (1838–1913), who was a Dutch jurist, and co-winner (with Alfred Fried) of the Nobel Peace Prize in 1911 for his role in the formation of the Permanent Court of Arbitration at the first Hague peace conference (1899).
 He also advocated for the creation of an international academy of law, which led to founding of the Revue de Droit International et de Législation Comparée with John Westlake and Gustave Rolin-Jaequemyns, the Institut de Droit International and the creation of the Hague Academy of International Law.

 Fundamental research

 The T.M.C.
 Asser Instituut aims towards fundamental and independent policy-oriented research.
-Its current (2016-2020) research agenda is ‘International & European law as a source of trust in a hyper-connected world’.
-Research is conducted within three research strands:
+Its current (2022-2026) research agenda is ‘Rethinking public interests in international and European Law: Pairing critical reflection with perspectives for action.'
+Research is conducted within four research strands: